 Are there loans for people with bad credit?

 If you have bad credit, you’re not alone.
-Over 37% of Americans have a credit score in the “fair” or “poor” range, according to Experian.
+Only 21% of Americans have a FICO credit score in the “Good” category, according to Experian.
 If you have a credit score of less than 670, lenders will usually consider you to be a “subprime” borrower or “risky” borrower.

-Contrary to what you might think, it’s possible to get a quality loan when you have bad credit.
+Contrary to popular belief, it is possible to get a quality loan when you have bad credit.
 Some banks and other lenders might only offer you a limited amount in a loan, or they may charge you outrageous interest.